Change Desktop Layout

 To use a saved layout, on the Home tab, click Layout, and select your saved layout.
 To delete or rename saved layouts, select Organize Layouts.
 In MATLAB Online, right-click the layout and select Delete or Rename from the context menu.

-Some tools, such as the Help browser, web browser, and Variables editor, do not reopen automatically, even if they were open when you ended the last session.
+Some tools, such as the MATLAB web browser and the Variables editor, do not reopen automatically, even if they were open when you ended the last session.
 You can use startup options to specify tools that you want to open on startup.
 For more information, see Specify Startup Options.